 I made a goal of drinking one of every drink listed in the bar’s drink list.
 There were two they didn’t have all the ingredients on hand for, and I skipped one or two that I knew I didn’t like, but I did make it through the full list by Friday afternoon.
 After that, I mostly went between Blue Hawaiians and Miami Vices, though I did have a couple White Russians before we left.

 I’m well over 3,000 words right here, and Tristen said it’s too long to read.
 She’s right.
 I should have kept up with this daily.
 Milly did a pretty good job of that, as she had to keep a travel journal for school.
 I’m almost done though.

 During dinner on the last night we were there, Laura said something to Milly about being sad that we were leaving.
 Milly put her hands over her face, and I thought at first she was pretending to cry, but she really was sad.
-She enjoyed it there so much, and all the staff were so nice to her.
-She decided to get a piece of paper then go around and get the autographs from as many of the staff as she could.
-They really seemed to get a kick out of it.
+She enjoyed it there so much, and all the staff people were so nice to her.
+She decided to get a piece of paper then go around and get autographs from as many of the staff as she could.
+They really seemed to get a kick out of it and let her go back into the kitchen to get a few extra.
 She got more the next morning.
 I thought it was really cute that she did that.
 I was also impressed with how comfortable she got in talking to so many of the staff.